-It means using the vocabulary and grammatical structures that your readers are used to.
-As Ernest Gowers, a senior civil servant who campaigned for simplicity in the use of English, put it: ‘Be short, be simple, be human’.
+Plain English uses the vocabulary and structures that most English speakers are used to.
+As Sir Ernest Gowers, a senior civil servant who campaigned for simplicity in the use of English, put it in The Complete Plain Words: ‘Be short, be simple, be human’.

 It isn’t all about the wording, though.
-Written material can also be made ‘plainer’ by ensuring that its structure, layout and formatting help to make it easy to digest.
+Written material can also be made ‘plainer’ by ensuring that its layout, formatting and organisation help to make it easy to digest.

 It isn’t all about the wording, though.
-Written material can also be made ‘plainer’ by ensuring that its structure, layout and formatting help to make it easy to digest.
+Written material can also be made ‘plainer’ by ensuring that its layout, formatting and organisation help to make it easy to digest.

 Why use plain English?